 Cooking takes time and can be a burden if you are really busy or the children are particularly demanding.
-So why not make quality time with your child, enjoy learning activities for kids to develop their skills and still get the food prepared?
+So why not make quality time with your child and develop their key development skills in the kitchen and still get the food prepared?

 Firstly – put an apron on your child, this is exciting for them to start!
 Allocate them a special place to stand in the kitchen, away from the hot hob/oven.
 If they are toddlers or a young baby do the same in a free spot so they are in view of lots of action to keep them entertained!

 This is a fun activity for the youngest children whilst helping to develop their co-ordination at the same time!
 Give your child some tupperware or plastic bowls or cartons and tell them they can help Mummy with making dinner by mixing different foods.
 Give your little one a wooden spoon too to make the mixing feel more real!

 If you have 2 types or shapes of pasta in your cupboard, mix them up and ask your child to put one type in one box, the other type – in another.
 This one really gets your little one to focus you’ll be surprised how much attention they’ll pay to this as well as this developing their fine motor skills!
 If you have a slighter older child they can count the pasta which will help develop their mathematical skills.

 Give your child a pack of dry food and ask them to hold really tightly until you use it.
 For example, a box of cereal or pasta.
 This may seem simple but its enhancing their attention and memory as well as patience, whilst making them feel special for being Mummy’s little assistant!